Spiritual lessons from amateur radio

 I'm still amazed to think that putting a hundred watts of power into a little wire lets me talk to several people all over the globe at the same time.
 It seems incredible that I could do that with a hundred watts.
 That much power only lights one room in my house.

-It's possible, of course, because human beings finally figured out that's how God had designed this one tiny part of our universe.
+It's possible, of course, because human beings finally figured out that's how God had designed this one tiny aspect of our universe.
 Every time I turn on the equipment in my shack, it's enough to make me sing, "0 Lord, my God, when I in awesome wonder consider all . . .
 Thy hands have made ...
 Then sings my soul.,. . .
 How great Thou art."

 - Howard Culbertson, HH2HC . . .